pyOpenSci/python-package-guide/TRANSLATING.md

 ```

-The first line of an entr starts with `#:` and is a reference to the original source file and line number from which the text was extracted.
-This is information will be useful for finding the context of the text in the guide.
+The first line of an entry starts with `#:` and is a reference to the original source file and line number from which the text was extracted.
+This information is useful for finding the context of the text in the guide.

 The `msgid` field contains the original English text that needs to be translated.
 The `msgstr` field is where you will enter the translated text.
 This field might contain text if someone else already translated the entry.